Timothy L. Woodruff: Political career

 In 1881, Woodruff entered politics as a member of the Brooklyn Young Republicans, working for the successful election of Seth Low as Mayor of Brooklyn.
 Woodruff rose through the party ranks, being elected as a delegate to the 1888 Republican National Convention which nominated Benjamin Harrison for President.

 Woodruff was elected to the New York Republican State Committee in 1889, serving in that capacity until 1890.
 He eventually became the head of the party's organization in Kings County, New York, and later Chairman of the New York State Republican Committee.

 In January 1896, Woodruff was appointed Brooklyn Park Commissioner, in which capacity he was an early leader in the construction of bicycle paths, constructing routes from Prospect Park to Coney Island.
 In 1896, Woodruff petitioned to the New York State Board of Regents to create a "coeducational college" in Brooklyn.

 Woodruff was elected three times as Lieutenant Governor of New York and served from 1897 to 1902.
 In the process Woodruff became the only Lieutenant Governor in New York history to serve under three different Governors — Frank S. Black, Theodore Roosevelt, and Benjamin Barker Odell, Jr. As Lieutenant Governor, Woodruff took a leadership role in the Association for the Protection of the Adirondacks, helping to protect the forests there from the devastation of clear cutting and large scale damming projects.
 He was president of the New York State Agricultural Society in 1900.

-Later years
+From 1896 to 1908, Woodruff served as the First President of the Adelphi College Board of Trustees.
+In 1908, Woodruff stepped down from the presidency but remained an active member until his death in 1913.

+Personal life

+In 1880 he married Cora Eastman, the daughter of the founder of Eastman Business College.
 In 1904, Woodruff's wife Cora died.
 He was remarried the next year to the former Isabel Morrison of New York City.

-From 1896 to 1908, Woodruff served as the First President of the Adelphi College Board of Trustees.
-In 1908 Woodruff stepped down from the presidency but he remained an active member until his death in 1913.

-Death and legacy

-Timothy Woodruff died on October 12, 1913.
-Recalling his days as New York State Governor, Theodore Roosevelt stated "He was my staunch friend throughout the term of our joint service."
+On the evening of September 29, 1913, Woodruff experienced an attack of "apoplexy" (stroke) while speaking at a political event at Cooper Union in New York.
+Upon taking the stage he reportedly commented, "My legs feel queer," but proceeded to give his speech before eventually collapsing.
+Those around him were initially optimistic about his recovery, but his condition took a turn for the worse on the night of October 11.
+He remained paralyzed for twenty-four hours before succumbing to his illness on October 12 at 9:15 pm.
+His death was attributed to "apoplexy, complicated by thrombosis of the cerebral vessels."
+His funeral was held at the Central Congregational Church in Brooklyn on October 15, and he was buried in Green-Wood Cemetery.
+Recalling his days as New York State Governor, Theodore Roosevelt stated, "He was my staunch friend throughout the term of our joint service."

+Legacy

 A collection of Woodruff's correspondence with his father is housed at the Yale University Library in New Haven, Connecticut.
 Included are 13 reels of microfilm which include 11,643 frames of published and unpublished material documenting Woodruff's career.